2015 Ford EcoBoost 400: Driver comments

 Busch said afterwards that winning the title was "pretty unbelievable.
-It’s a dream of a lifetime, a dream come true, it’s something that happens only every so often.
-I just can’t believe with everything that happened this year, all the turmoil that I went through, my wife went through, my family went through and people around me went through.
+It's a dream of a lifetime, a dream come true, it's something that happens only every so often.
+I just can't believe with everything that happened this year, all the turmoil that I went through, my wife went through, my family went through and people around me went through.
 This championship is for these guys, my wife, my family and everyone who sacrificed to get me here.”

 Harvick's 13th runner-up finish in 2015 broke a tie with Bobby Allison for most second-place finishes in a single season.
 He joked after the race that second was "the theme of our season."
 He also added that he was "just really proud of everybody on our team.
 We were definitely a little bit off tonight, and we just kept throwing stuff at it, and we never really found anything that really helped the car that was like, oh, man, that's what we needed right there.
 I thought there at the end that the restart, we might do a little better than that, but obviously either the splitter was on the ground or the car was just tighter than it probably needed to be, and just I couldn't hustle it and got it tight and got it up the racetrack and got behind.”

 Following a third-place finish, Keselowski said that he "led a lot of laps.
 The last four races, we have run pretty strong, maybe not as strong at Phoenix as we wanted, but three of the four races, we were really strong, and we just didn't have enough to close it at the end.
 I was really proud of my team tonight, really happy with what they were able to give me, and we were able to take a run at it, we just didn't quite have enough at the end on that final restart to hold those guys off."

-Following a fourth-place finish, Logano said that he, unfortunately, "didn’t win and that’s what we wanted to do.
+Following a fourth-place finish, Logano said that he "didn't win and that's what we wanted to do.
 We had a few good runs and made an adjustment that just took it out of the track and by the time we got it back we lost too much track position.
 We had a bad pit stop under green and lost more there, so it was too little, too late.
-We couldn’t redeem ourselves after a couple mistakes.”
+We couldn't redeem ourselves after a couple mistakes.”

-After a fifth-place finish, Larson said that he "didn’t need that last caution.
+After a fifth-place finish, Larson said that he "didn't need that last caution.
 It probably cost me or Brad (Keselowski) a win, but it did make it somewhat exciting at the end.
-Disappointed that we didn’t get the win because I really thought we were about two to three laps away from passing Brad for the lead.
+Disappointed that we didn't get the win because I really thought we were about two to three laps away from passing Brad for the lead.
 We will just go back next season and try and fight for some more wins."